voorhoede/interview-exercise/readme.md

 Good luck and have fun!

 ---
-[^1]: Note that because it runs on the free tier of Now.sh, it needs to spin up if it isn’t used for a while
+<a name="1">1</a>: Note that because it runs on the free tier of Now.sh, it needs to spin up if it isn’t used for a while